-Levente Gajdos, a Senior Environment Artist at Treehouse Ninjas, talked about the studio’s work behind some of the memorable environments of Wolfenstein II: The New Colossus.
+Levente Gajdos, a Senior Environment Artist at Treehouse Ninja, talked about the studio’s work behind some of the memorable environments of Wolfenstein II.

 Before this, I worked at some other studios, like Digic Pictures, where I was involved in a number of cinematic trailers for AAA games, like Castlevania 2, several of Assassin’s Creed titles, Watch Dogs, the Call of Duty series, The Witcher 3, Uncharted 4, The Last Guardian, Gwent, and made some feature movies too, like Kingsglaive: Final Fantasy XV.

 I graduated from university as a Hungarian literature and grammar teacher, but I was always interested in graphics, especially 3D graphics, so while I was doing university, I started to read and make tutorials, and I trained a lot.
 So, slowly I became a self-taught environment artist, I had my first job in the industry, and after almost eight years of experience, now I’m here.